hashicorp/terraform-website/content/source/docs/enterprise-beta/vcs/bitbucket-server.html.md

 ---
 layout: enterprise2
-page_title: "Bitbucket Server - VCS Services - Terraform Enterprise Beta"
+page_title: "Bitbucket Server - VCS Providers - Terraform Enterprise Beta"
 sidebar_current: "docs-enterprise2-vcs-bitbucket-server"
 ---

 # Configuring Bitbucket Server Access

 These instructions are for using Bitbucket Server for Terraform Enterprise (TFE)'s VCS features.
-Bitbucket Server is the on-premise version of Bitbucket; [Bitbucket Cloud has separate instructions,](./bitbucket-cloud.html) as do the [other supported VCS services.](./index.html)
+Bitbucket Server is the on-premise version of Bitbucket; [Bitbucket Cloud has separate instructions,](./bitbucket-cloud.html) as do the [other supported VCS providers.](./index.html)

 Note that Bitbucket Server requires both OAuth authentication and an SSH key.
 The instructions below include SSH key configuration.